guilhemmarchand/trackme/docs/userguide.rst

    EVENT_BREAKER = regular expression for event breaks

-**This configuration represents the perfect sourcetype definition for Splunk, combining an explicit and controled definition for a reliable event breaking and time stamp recognition, as much as it is possible you should always target this configuration.**
+**This configuration represents the ideal sourcetype definition for Splunk, combining an explicit and controled definition for a reliable event breaking and time stamp recognition, as much as it is possible you should always target this configuration.**

 Out of the box alerts
 =====================